Hannah Bernstein, EJN Program Associate

 EJN Project Staff

-Imelda Abaño is the Philippines and Pacific Content Coordinator for EJN's Asia-Pacific project.
+Imelda Abaño is the Senior Content Coordinator for EJN's Asia-Pacific project in the Philippines and Pacific.
 She is an award-winning Philippine environmental journalist and media trainer who has been covering climate change, energy, agriculture, biodiversity and other environmental issues for over 18 years.
 Abaño is the founding President of the Philippine Network of Environmental Journalists, an organization which was established in 2010 with the assistance of the EJN.
 As one of EJN's Council of Partners, she has led and managed various EJN activities and projects in the Philippines such as environmental reporting, training, mentorship, networking, climate change and biodiversity grants and developed mobile-based reporting.
 She is one of the first recipients of the Climate Change Media Partnership in 2007 and has since covered a series of United Nations Framework Convention on Climate Change (UNFCCC) negotiations.

-Ramesh Bhushal is the South Asia Content Coordinator for EJN's Asia-Pacific project and he brings more than ten years of experience in environmental journalism to this role.
+Ramesh Bhushal is the Senior Content Coordinator for EJN's Asia-Pacific project in South Asia.
+He brings more than ten years of experience in environmental journalism to this role.
 He also serves as the Nepal Editor for EJN partner ‘The Third Pole’ – an environmental online magazine that focuses on the Himalayas.
 Prior to joining EJN, he served as the Environment Correspondent for The Himalayan Times, Nepal’s best selling English daily, with stints at Republica Daily, Ujyaalo Radio and the BBC’s Nepali Service.
 In addition to his media work, Ramesh has also served as a climate negotiator for the Nepali government at the United Nations Framework Convention on Climate Change (UNFCCC) from 2012 to 2014.
 He holds a Master’s degree in Environmental Science and is based in Kathmandu, Nepal.

-Sim Kok Eng Amy, Project Manager - Asia-Pacific
+Sim Kok Eng Amy, Senior Asia Program Manager & EJN Asia-Pacific Manager

 Joydeep Gupta, South Asia Director - The Third Pole